kyhau/docker-notebook/README.md

 ### `docker commit`

-The `docker commit` command is used to take a container's build and commit it to the indicated image name.
+`docker commit` creates a new image from a container's change.
+It can be useful to commit a container’s file changes or settings into a new image.

 ```bash